Wondering how to send money to Vanuatu from the US? Here’s the info you need.

 Tips for picking up cash in Vanuatu

 Follow a few simple steps to ensure that you and your money stay safe:

 - Avoid any areas where crime is known to be a problem.

 - Keep your wallet and/or bag safe and secure at all times.

 - Take a friend along to provide additional security and peace of mind.

-- Don’t flash your cash around in public.
+- Don’t bring out your cash in public.

-- Don’t carry large sums of money around for any longer than is absolutely necessary.
+- Don’t carry large sums of money longer than necessary.

 If your recipient needs to pay an urgent bill and needs cash as soon as possible, there are emergency transfers available.
 However, you will likely have to pay an additional fee for the quick service, and the transfer service is unlikely to give you a good exchange rate.
 This is a worst-case scenario transfer.
 If you and your recipient can wait a few days, you can save money and transfer more.